Centria-NGL/turku_bike_project/README.md

 # Turku Bike Project

-This repo contains the python installable scripts used for data-capture and push to a MSSQL Remote Server Database.
+This repo contains the python installable scripts used for data-capture and push to a MSSQL On-Premise Server Database.

 These scripts are installable in the Windows operating system as Windows Services.